crikeymiles2/riot-dice/README.md

 Loot Tokens that you pick up go into your Stash.

 ## Shoot Action
-When model takes a Shoot Action, it selects one of its shooting weapons and gathers a number and type of bullet dice indicated by the shooting weapon's stats.
+When a model takes a Shoot Action, it selects one of its shooting weapons and gathers a number and type of bullet dice indicated by the shooting weapon's stats.

 Roll your bullet dice into the play area.